 It is possible to reduce at least some of the costs associated with getting a dental implant.
 Don’t expect very large reductions.
 However, you can reduce the costs significantly by considering the following:

 The country or city you live in has a major bearing on how much you will end up paying for dental implants.
 For example, the cost of getting implants will be much higher in San Francisco compared to Kirksville, Missouri.
 The reason here is not the cost of the implants, but the cost of all the fees and charges you have to pay for clinics and doctors.

 You can dramatically reduce the costs of getting an implant by moving to an area or a country where medical costs are lower in comparison.
 For example, medical costs are cheaper in Canada than in the U.S. However, know that such costs may not be the same for international patients.

-One of the most popular destinations in Europe for receiving dental implants is Turkey.
+One of the most popular destinations in Europe for receiving dental implants in Turkey.
 Though part of the EU, dental care costs in Turkey are overall much cheaper compared to northern EU countries like Germany or Britain.
-Therefore, many western Europeans can cut costs of implant procedures by traveling to Turkey.
+Therefore, many western Europeans can cut costs of implant procedures by travelling to Turkey.

 Some dental clinics in Turkey offer tailored services for foreign patients.
 The clinics may arrange affordable travel and accommodation options so patients can keep all costs within budget.